Evaluating Single-Tenant vs. Multi-Tenant Software

 What are the drawbacks of single-tenant software?

 Single-tenancy can be more costly when it comes to customizations and maintenance as it requires more time and resource investment to configure.
-There are also other hidden costs in the TCO (total cost of ownership) to consider as well that may make this option less appealing in the long run if ongoing licensing factors come into play.
+There are other hidden costs in the TCO (total cost of ownership) to consider as well that may make this option less appealing eventually if ongoing licensing factors come into play.

 Because the end-user usually manages single-tenant systems, additional time for updates and upgrades will be required.

 Implementing a single tenant system is not always as easy to set up as a multi-tenant system.
-There can be delays due to the individual installs as well as learning curves which need to be taken into account.
+There can be delays due to the individual installs as well as learning curves which need to be considered.

 Because single-tenant systems usually require more hands-on maintenance, the end-user or support system tasks may be increased

 With a single-tenant system, resources are not always utilized to their fullest potential, which leads to less efficiency in the system.